-Sofya (Sofi) Dymchenko 🐭
+Dr. Sofya Dymchenko 🐭

-My thesis research question is:
+My thesis research question was:

 “How to make training of data-driven surrogates more data-efficient, i.e., obtaining accurate surrogate with fewer generated simulations?”